- I am a software developer at Unicon specializing in higher education user experience development.

 - My speciality is creating engaging user expriences that are performant, maintainable, and accessible.

-- I excel at creating rich data visualiztions leveraging stable browser specs and libraries like D3.js and Three.js.
+- I excel at creating rich data visualizations leveraging stable browser specs and libraries like D3.js and Three.js.

 - Right now, I am enthralled with Cognitive Neuroscience, Network Neuroscience, Information Theory, and Machine Learning.

-I'm a professional developer with 7 years of programming experience and a background in Discrete Mathematics and Secondary Education.
+I'm John Martin, a professional developer with over 10 years of programming experience and a background in Discrete Mathematics and Secondary Education.

 - Unicon June 2010 - PresentUser Experience Developer Band III Lead the development of user experiences for client projects.
 Present to the UX developer group on relevant industry topics.